multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 it's possible that these pieces of information are missing at the very moment the transaction is marked as completed - they may not be immediately available.

-If that is an issue, you can configure the [`TransactionWatcher`](https://multiversx.github.io/mx-sdk-js-core/v13/classes/TransactionWatcher.html) to have an extra **patience** before returning the transaction object.
+If that is an issue, you can configure the [`TransactionWatcher`](https://multiversx.github.io/mx-sdk-js-core/v13/classes/TransactionWatcher.html) to have additional **patience** before returning the transaction object.
 Below, we're adding a patience of 8 seconds:

 ```